project-sunbird/project-sunbird.github.io/pages/features-documentation/course_creation.md

 published: true
 allowSearch: true
 ---
-Course is a content provided in sequence, broken down in modules, open for enrolment and completion for a duration.
-You can attach prerequisites for a course, and it may contain assessments.
+On Sunbird, you can compile a course by adding content to it.
+You can create each unit of course content and then compile them or compile a course using existing content in the portal.

 ## Compiling Courses on Sunbird